-Zone 2 of the Herrings development includes the impoundment, which is located upstream of the dam.
+Zone 2 of the Herrings development includes the impoundment, which is located upstream of the dam, therefore there is no bypassed reach within this zone.

 The Black River Project is in compliance with resource agency conditions issued regarding flow conditions.
 The FERC license, 1995 Settlement Offer, and Section 401 WQC include the requirements for flow releases and water level control recommended by the NYSDEC and USFWS.